Educating the Whole Child

 Other Special Programs

-Spring and Holiday All-School Music Concerts, Fall Musical Theatre Production, High Interest Day, Art Show, States Fair Social Studies Student Exhibit, Honor Roll Awards Banquet, Sports Banquet, Forensics Banquet, Catholic Schools Week, and more!
+Spring and Holiday All-School Music Concerts, Fall Musical Theatre Production, High Interest Day, States Fair Social Studies Student Exhibit, Honor Roll Awards Banquet, Sports Awards Night, Forensics Banquet, Catholic Schools Week, and more!